WanderSafe — LGBTQ+ Travel Safety

 Legal Status

-Chile's LGBTQ+ legal framework has advanced significantly in recent years, with marriage equality and a full gender identity law enacted within a two-year period.
+Chile's LGBTQ+ legal framework has advanced significantly in recent years, with marriage equality and a broad gender identity law enacted within a two-year period.
 Protections are codified in national legislation rather than judicial rulings.

 Emergency Contacts